 Install Posts

-Using a post hole digger, we dug 2 feet deep holes for each post.
+Using a post hole digger, dig holes 2 feet deep for each post.

 Then secure each post in place with concrete.